marionettejs/backbone.marionette/docs/dom.api.md

 ### `setContents(el, html)`

 Replace the contents of `el` with the HTML string of `html`.
-Unlike other DOM functions, this takes a literal string for its second argument.
+Unlike other DOM functions, this only takes a literal string for its second argument.

 ### `appendContents(el, contents)`

-Takes the DOM node `el` and appends the rendered `contents` to the end of the element's contents.
+Takes the DOM node `el` and appends the DOM node `contents` to the end of the element's contents.

 ### `detachContents(el)`